hamidghaedi/TE_expression_BLCA/README.md

 For gene expression analysis , the method explained in Yu Kong et al. [(Nature Communications volume 10, Article number: 5228 (2019))](https://www.nature.com/articles/s41467-019-13035-2), which they called REdiscoverTE was used.
 More details on how this tools works can be find [here](http://research-pub.gene.com/REdiscoverTEpaper/software/REdiscoverTE_README.html).

-Diffrent kind of expression data were generated for 433 TCGA-BLCA cases and here is short description on each files(adapted from the software manual):
+Diffrent kind of expression data( raw count, normalized and ...)  were generated for 433 TCGA-BLCA cases and here is short description on each files(adapted from the software manual):

 GENE: Transcript-level expression values: